Davis8988/Offline-Python-Packager/README.md

 python3 main.py --export_packages
 ```
 Your packages will be waiting at: `./exported_packages`.
-Copy **exported_packages** dir to your offline env, and install the exported packages by executing:
+Copy **exported_packages** dir and this script to your offline env, and install the exported packages by executing:
 ```python
 python3 main.py --import_packages
 ```